ap3xx/foda-be-ulduar-guide/docs/normal/ignis.en.md

 ## Special Assignments

-* One DPS will be tasked to deal a large amount of Damage in a single blow on Brittle Adds when they enter the water.
+One DPS will be tasked to deal a large amount of Damage in a single blow on Brittle Adds when they enter the water.
 Mages or Hunters are good candidates for it, though other classes can apply.

 ## Hard Mode

-There is no hard mode for Ignis.
+There is no hard mode for this boss.